jshardy/8080-Emulator/README.md

 of my knowledge gained from school, from the basic bit banging to higher level OOP concepts.

 How to run:<br>
-    Make sure Java runtime is installed
+    Make sure Java runtime is installed.<br>
-    Download the Emulator.jar and run with java -jar Emulator.jar or double click on Emulator.jar<br>
+    Download the Emulator.jar and run with java -jar Emulator.jar OR double click on Emulator.jar<br>
-    <br><b>On Windows sometimes the window doesn't properly size itself, resize it, or restart the Emulator</b>
     <br>Select Play/Pause, use arrow buttons to navigate and space bar to shoot.

-<br>TODO: Debug Bar resize is wrong
-<br>TODO: Replace buttons with play/pause, restart, and step
-<br>TODO: Memory display
 <br>TODO: Redo GUI in JavaFX
-<br>TODO: Add threaded sound

 <img src="Space%20Invaders%20Emulator.png"/>